CMU-313/CMU-313.github.io/docs/projects/P4/index.md

 Your report should include the following sections with clear headings:

-1. **Introduction** Provide a brief introduction to the model that you are evaluating, and the test dataset that you are using, and the context of use of the model.
+1. **Introduction:** Provide a brief introduction to the model that you are evaluating, and the test dataset that you are using, and the context of use of the model.
-2. **Description of the test data** Provide descriptive statistics of the test dataset (e.g. mean, median, mode, standard deviation, etc.) for each feature.
+2. **Description of the test data:** Provide descriptive statistics of the test dataset (e.g. mean, median, mode, standard deviation, etc.) for each feature.
 You should also provide a brief discussion on the distribution of the features.
-3. **Model Performance** Provide the accuracy and confusion matrix of the model on the test dataset and a brief discussion on the performance of the model.
+3. **Model Performance:** Provide the accuracy and confusion matrix of the model on the test dataset and a brief discussion on the performance of the model.
-4. **Feature Exploration** Select features that you think are important when it comes to evaluating the fairness of the model, and why.
+4. **Feature Exploration:** Select features that you think are important when it comes to evaluating the fairness of the model, and why.
-5. **Fairness Evaluation** Consider **three fairness strategies** that were discussed in class and then
+5. **Fairness Evaluation:** Consider **three fairness strategies** that were discussed in class and then:

     1. Provide the corresponding **fairness metrics** for the model (if applicable) based on the features you selected in step 4.
     2. Determine whether the model is fair under each fairness strategy, and provide a brief discussion on why.
     3. Determine which fairness strategy is the most appropriate for the model, given the context of what the model is used for.
 Provide a brief discussion on why.

-6. **Recommendation** Make a recommendation on whether the model should be used in production, and provide a brief discussion on why.
+6. **Recommendation:** Make a recommendation on whether the model should be used in production, and provide a brief discussion on why.

 On Gradescope submit the following: